 We feel the same way about comparing the two resorts on their casinos that we did about comparing them to their restaurants.

 When you stay at either hotel, you get easy access to the best that each has to offer in this category—so we wouldn’t make it the deciding factor in our selection process.

 The Venetian has more options and an overall better casino than the Palazzo.
-If you want to play poker, the Venetian has one of the best and biggest poker rooms on the Strip.
-If the Sports Book is more of your thing, the Venetian is the best option by far.
+If you want to play poker, the Venetian has one of the best and biggest poker rooms in the city.
+If the Sports Book is more of your thing, the Venetian is the best choice by far.